 The University of Illinois and The University of Chicago offer tailored online programs in the field of economics.

-A number of colleges also provide similar services and you don’t have to enroll within a Chicago based program to reap the benefits of such opportunities; Harvard University has economics based online courses available to people worldwide.
+A number of colleges also provide similar services and you don't have to enroll within a Chicago based program to reap the benefits of such opportunities; Harvard University has economics-based online courses available to people worldwide.

 Another positive in regards to online courses is that most course providers offer direct contact between students and faculty/faculty associates.
 They are able to deal with any uncertainties and can provide students with informative feedback and tailored advice to help them along the way.

-Multiple professionals continue their development by enrolling onto courses which do not fall under the standard higher educational accreditation, yet this isn’t perceived as a lesser qualification in the eyes of the business world.
+Multiple professionals continue their development by enrolling onto courses that do not fall under the standard higher educational accreditation, yet this isn't perceived as a lesser qualification in the eyes of the business world.

 Regardless of age or experience, professionals embark on such programs to both reinforce their understanding as well as familiarizing themselves with new concepts and approaches that may have changed since their university years.